git-bug/git-bug/doc/md/git-bug_push.md

 ### Options

 ```
   -h, --help      help for push
+  -v, --verbose   log each operation to stderr
 ```

 ### SEE ALSO